Azure/deployment-stacks/README.md

 Modify the original template to remove an existing resource or add a new resource, and then use `Set-AzResourceGroupDeploymentStack` or `Set-AzSubscriptionDeploymentStack` to update the stack.
 When you remove a resource from a stack, you have two options with the `UpdateBehavior` switch:

-- **Detach**: remove the resource from the stack, but keep the resource in Azure.
+- **detachResources**: remove the resource from the stack, but keep the resource in Azure.
-- **Purge**: remove the resource from the stack, and remove the resource from Azure.
+- **purgeResources**: remove the resource from the stack, and remove the resource from Azure.

 ### At the resource group level

-To use the detach option:
+To use the detachResources option:

 ```azurepowershell
 Set-AzResourceGroupDeploymentStack `